nodejitsu/handbook/book.md

 ### Help

-Jitsu is mostly self documenting.
-We suggest just trying it out.
-All commands will yield friendly messages to you if you specify incorrect parameters.
+All commands will yield friendly messages to you if you specify incorrect parameters, but we have also included help commands for all available command and configuration options.
 If you find anything difficult to use, please open up a Github issue or pull request!

     jitsu help
     jitsu help apps